arenadata/iceberg/docs/docs/kafka-connect.md

 # Kafka Connect

-[Kafka Connect](https://kafka.apache.org/documentation/#connect) is a popular framework for moving data in and out of Apache Kafka via connectors.
+[Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) is a popular framework for moving data in and out of Kafka via connectors.
 There are many different connectors available, such as the S3 sink for writing data from Kafka to S3 and Debezium source connectors for writing change data capture records from relational databases to Kafka.